Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Related: Most readers also checked the Sony XBR75X950H review

 It’s not an extravagant TV, but it still has enough smart features for most users from its Android OS (if you want to try a webOS TV, check out the LG CX OLED instead).
+And if you don’t like either of those options, you can read our Toshiba 50-inch TV review for a model that uses the Amazon Fire TV smart features.
 This TV has apps built-in for common streaming services such as Prime Video or Netflix, but since it can connect to Google Play Store, you have an essentially unlimited amount of streaming options.
 The XBR65X900F has Google Assistant built into the device, but it can also work with Amazon Alexa as well (for a built-in Alexa experience, try the Samsung 8 Series TV).
+If you don’t want any smart TV features, check out our Sceptre TV review to see if it fits your needs better but note that it is a curved TV.

 The Sony XBR65X900F may be an older model, but that doesn’t mean you should overlook it!
 This TV still has a lot to offer, from its 4K 65″ display to its Android operating system, which still offers the widest range of applications on the market.
 It would have been nice if Amazon Alexa had been built-in rather than just compatible, but considering the age and price of this TV, we still think it’s a good purchase despite this minor shortcoming.